HL7/davinci-crd/input/pagecontent/hooks.md

 </div>

 ##### Potential CRD Response Types
-This section describes the different types of [responses](https://cds-hooks.hl7.org/2.0/#cds-service-response) that CRD Services can use when returning coverage requirements to CRD Clients, including CRD-specific profiles on cards to describe CRD-expected behavior.
-It is possible that some CRD Services and CRD Clients will support additional card response patterns than those listed here, but such behavior is outside the scope of this specification.
+This section describes the different types of [responses](https://cds-hooks.hl7.org/2.0/#cds-service-response) that CRD Servers can use when returning coverage requirements to CRD Clients, including CRD-specific profiles on cards to describe CRD-expected behavior.
+It is possible that some CRD Servers and CRD Clients will support additional card response patterns than those listed here, but such behavior is outside the scope of this specification.
 Future versions of this specification might standardize additional response types.

 Of the response types in this guide, conformant CRD Clients **SHALL** support the [External reference](#external-reference), [Instructions](#instructions) and  [Annotate](#annotate) responses and **SHOULD** support the remaining types.
-CRD Services **SHALL** support at least one of these response type and **MAY** support as many as necessary to convey the requirements of the types of coverage they support.
+CRD Servers **SHALL** support at least one of these response type and **MAY** support as many as necessary to convey the requirements of the types of coverage they support.

 Response types are listed from least sophisticated to most sophisticated - and potentially more useful/powerful.
 As a rule, the more a card can automate manual processes and the more context-specific the behavior is, the more useful the decision support will be to the clinician and the more likely it will be used.